Our Mission, Our Values

 - In recognition of the fact that children develop within families and communities, we work in partnership with the people who care for them.

-- We respect the diversity of beliefs and values held by families and communities, and do our best to work in harmony with these beliefs and values towards optimal outcomes for children.
+- We respect the diversity of beliefs, values and cultures held by families and communities, and do our best to work in harmony with these beliefs and values towards optimal outcomes for children.

 - We strive to work with existing systems in order to promote understanding and improved support for the well-being of children.